xiehust/reel_optimizer/README.md

 ## Notes

 - The application uses Amazon Nova to optimize prompts for better video generation results
-- I found that `Nova Pro` works better for image optimzation while `Nova Lite` works bettern for video, so the default options were set as so.
+- I found sometimes that `Nova Pro` works better for image optimzation while `Nova Lite` works bettern for video, so you can swith the model to try.
 - Video generation may take several minutes to complete
 - Generated videos are temporarily stored in the `generated_videos` directory
 - Generated images are temporarily stored in the `generated_images` directory